 Attractions – Places to Visit in Lewes

-Nestled in the beautiful East Sussex countryside right on the South Downs, Lewes has a wonderful variety of attractions.
+Nestled in the beautiful East Sussex countryside right on the South Downs, Lewes has a wonderful variety of attractions and visitors wandering about Lewes can find an amazing range of architecture and history.

 Lewes Bonfire Night – 5th November